Conflicts of Divorced Parents Relocating With Child

 We Can Help

-If you are considering filing a petition for relocation, or if you decided to oppose a relocation, I encourage you to call AAA Family Law at 407-260-6001 and schedule a free initial thirty-minute consultation.
+If you are considering filing a petition for relocation, or if you decided to oppose a relocation, I encourage you to call AAA Family Law at 407-260-6001 and schedule an initial thirty-minute consultation.

 The consultation will give you an opportunity to explain your relocation issue and what objectives you seek through the judicial process.
 I will then explain the legal strategy I will use to help achieve your objectives.
 Then I will quote you a fixed retention fee that will let you know the full amount of what AAA Family Law will charge you for its services, before making any payment or signing any contract, not an hourly rate whose total amount is unpredictable.
 I look forward to representing you.